Learn from Chuck Feeney, who quietly donated his $8 billion fortune to charity everywhere, including more than $380 million to Vietnam...

 Imprint in Vietnam

-Feeney’s footprint in Vietnam is vast and deep.
-Many people in Ho Chi Minh City and Hanoi have probably passed by the magnificent facilities of RMIT (the first international university in our country), but few know that it was one of the first things Feeney did after arriving in Vietnam for the first time in 1998.
+Feeney’s footprint in Vietnam is wide and deep.
+Many people in Ho Chi Minh City and Hanoi must have passed by the magnificent facilities of RMIT (the first international university in our country), but few know that it was one of the first things Feeney did after arriving in Vietnam for the first time in 1998.
 In a video interview decades later, he still beamed when talking about the 5,000-person learning buildings rising from the green fields.

-For him, universities are the foundation of the economy and the place where people who help each other in society are born.
+For him, universities are the foundation of the economy and the place where people who know how to help each other in society are born.
 Besides RMIT, he transformed old university libraries in Thai Nguyen, Hue, Da Nang and Can Tho into the largest, most convenient and up-to-date learning resource centers in the country.

 After education came health care.
 Witnessing the overcrowding and outdated facilities in hospitals, Feeney funded many projects to repair or build new ones, and to improve equipment.
-He helped establish a network of more than 800 commune health stations in eight provinces, providing basic health care to rural communities and thereby helping to relieve the burden on urban hospitals.
+He helped set up a network of more than 800 commune health stations in eight provinces, providing basic health care to rural communities and thereby helping to relieve the burden on urban hospitals.

 It was also in hospitals that Feeney realized the huge number of people injured and killed in traffic accidents.
 He sponsored a series of initiatives that laid the foundation for the introduction of the mandatory helmet law in 2007.
 He also organized a large-scale campaign to reduce the harmful effects of tobacco nationwide.